o-gent/pytelem/README.md

 The main.py and arduino.ino are example usages - serial_handle.py and tcp.cpp include classes which are to integrate seem-lessly with other projects making telemetry as easy as possible

-Current work:
+### Current work:

-[ ] - implement checksum arduino functionality and validity check [ ] - implement different packet types to allow for unchecked and checked packets (TCP/UDP) [ ] - embed serial communication into Send class for arduino
+[ ] implement checksum arduino functionality and validity check

+[ ] implement different packet types to allow for unchecked and checked packets (TCP/UDP)

+[ ] implement structure for sending commands to arduino

+[ ] allow dynamic packet sizes

+[ ] have some kind of packet identity so packets for different purposes can be requested - kind of like internet ports

-Issues:
+### Issues: